Recommended for investors and CFD traders speaking German and focusing on European securities

 |• Good variety of order types||• No clear fee report available|

-You can choose among two desktop trading platforms, but none of them is free:
+You can choose from two desktop trading platforms, but neither is free:

-The difference among the desktop platforms is that TeleTrader Workstation has more charting indicators and real-time and delayed data from overseas exchanges.
-(Earlier Flatex offered Metatrader, but they recently switched to TeleTrader.)
+The difference among the desktop platforms is that TeleTrader Workstation has more charting indicators as well as real-time and delayed data from overseas exchanges.

 Look and feel

 Flatex's own trading platform is complex and poorly designed.
-But with complexity comes high customizability: for example, you can set your own templates.
+However, with complexity comes high customizability: for example, you can set your own templates.

 Login and security

-The login process is the same as for the web trading platform: it is easy to log in with only your user name and password, but later iither your iTAN card, or flateXSecure is required.
+The login process is the same as for the web trading platform: it is easy to log in with only your user name and password, but later either your iTAN card or flateXSecure is needed.

-The search functions are ok but can be improved.
-The filter settings are great if you know which asset type or specific exchange are you looking for.
-Despite this, it does not show the most relevant results first: for example, if you search for Apple, the Swiss stock exchange appears first instead of the US NASDAQ.
+The search functions are OK but could be better.
+The filter settings are great if you know which asset type or specific exchange you're looking for.
+However, the most relevant results are not shown first: for example, if you search for Apple, the Swiss stock exchange appears first instead of the US NASDAQ.

-Flatex trader 2.0 has the same order type and order term selection, as the web trading platform.
+Flatex trader 2.0 has the same selection of order types and terms as the web trading platform.

 Alerts and notifications

-In contrast with all its other platforms, you can set up price alerts and notifications of your trades on flatex trader 2.0.
+Unlike all the other Flatex platforms, you can set up price alerts and notifications of your trades on flatex trader 2.0.

 Portfolio and fee reports

 Flatex trader 2.0 does not have clear portfolio and fee reports.
-This is something we have missed: a clear fee report helps a lot to understand Flatex's trading and non-trading fee structure.
+This is something we missed, as a clear fee report would go a long way toward helping to understand Flatex's fee structure.

 Markets and products

-At Flatex, you can trade with almost all asset classes, only options, futures, and cryptos are missing.
-As an extra, there are special products, like warrants, certificates, and turbos.
-Most of the available exchanges are focusing on EU markets.
+At Flatex you can trade almost all product types except options, futures and cryptos.
+There are also special products like warrants, certificates and turbos.
+Most available exchanges focus on EU markets.

-The product and market coverage at Flatex is great.
-Almost all asset classes are available, except options, futures, and cryptos.
+The product and market coverage of Flatex is great.
+Almost every asset class is available, except for options, futures and cryptos.

 |Stock markets (#)||22||27||30|

-Beyond German exchanges, Flatex gives access to multiple European and international exchanges.
+In addition to German exchanges, Flatex provides access to multiple European and international stock markets.